file-not-found/qw/README.md

 I recommend putting the qw file into the PATH

 ## Howto
-Print help

-    qw

-Start hostapd and dnsmasq.
-If a default route is found forwarding and NAT are enabled.
-If a ssid is given the user will be prompted for a WPA2 passphrase as well.
+To setup an access point with the parameters configured inside the qw script just run

-    qw a [ssid]
+    qw a

-Connect to an AP using wpa\_supplicant.
-If a ssid is given the user will be promted for the WPA passphrase.
+on all the clients run

-    qw c [ssid]
+    qw c

-Sniff in monitor mode using airodump-ng

-    qw s [channel]

-You can misuse the channel to pass multiple parameters to airodump-ng
+to connect to the access point and to request an IP address via dhcp.

+The content of the default config files for hostapd and wpa\_supplicant are included in the script for portablity reasons.
+To customize the settings just edit the lines in the script.
+Be sure to change the wpa passphrase.

+If you want to record a wpa handshake start sniffing in monitor mode using airodump-ng and pass the outfile in the channel parameter.
+Afterwards run the deauth attack against the access point.

     qw s "2 -w outfile"

-Set interface in managed mode

-    qw m
+    qw d <bssid>

-Kill every process which might interfere and put interface down.
+To kill every process which might interfere and put the interface down run

+    qm k

 Warning: this stops/kills the following processes without prompting:
 NetworkManager, dhclient, wpa\_supplicant, dnsmasq and hostapd

-    qm k

-Set random mac using macchanger

-    qm r

-Reset permanent mac using macchanger

-    qm p

-The content of the default config files for hostapd and wpa\_supplicant are included in the script for portablity reasons.
-To customize the settings just edit the lines in the script.
-Be sure to change the wpa2 passphrase.